How does the Push browser extension work?

 By collecting this data, you are able to see:

-Which SaaS platforms your employees are logging into using usernames and passwords or social logins (OIDC).
+Which apps your employees are logging into using usernames and passwords, SAML, OIDC, etc.

 Whether they are using strong passwords.